tlswg/tls13-spec/draft-ietf-tls-tls13.md

 TLS supports a range of key sizes and security levels, including some that provide no or minimal security.
 A proper implementation will probably not support many cipher suites.
-Applications should also enforce minimum and maximum key sizes.
+Applications SHOULD also enforce minimum and maximum key sizes.
 For example, certificate chains containing keys or signatures weaker than 2048-bit RSA or 224-bit ECDSA are not appropriate for secure applications.